 Many allegations in this post have been subsequently verified with documents detailed by the New York State Attorney General in a November, 2020 lawsuit the AG’s office filed against Bishops Malone, Grosz and the reigning administrator of the Diocese of Buffalo.
 This lawsuit cites them for failing to follow mandated policies and procedures that would help to prevent the rampant sexual abuse of minors [and adults] by priests within the Catholic Church.
 From the Attorney General: “The Office of the Attorney General’s (OAG) two year-long investigation into the sexual abuse of children and vulnerable adults within the New York dioceses of the Catholic Church found that allegations of improper sexual conduct against diocesan priests in Buffalo were inadequately investigated, if at all, and were covered-up for years.
 Even though the diocese’s leadership found sexual abuse complaints to be credible, they sheltered the accused priests from public disclosure by deeming them as ‘unassignable,’ and permitted them to retire or go on purported medical leave, rather than face referral to the Vatican for possible removal from the priesthood.”

 As illustrated in this post, our lay advisors on the Bishops Council for the Laity were made aware of allegations of egregious violations by bishops Malone and Grosz in 2019.
 What did they do?
 Simply let Bishop Malone follow up on his own accord concerning allegations made against him and his auxiliary bishop.
-Thus, they failed to responsibly follow up on these allegations on our behalf and on behalf of the alleged victim.
+Thus, they failed to responsibly call for a unbiased, thorough and fair investigation into these allegations on our behalf and on behalf of the alleged victim.
 This post details who these laypeople are and what they did to betray our trust in them.]

 The man-made catastrophe of the Johnstown flood of 1889 could have been avoided.
 That was the theme of David McCullough’s first book which chronicled the disaster following the collapse of the South Fork dam producing a flood that all but wiped out the town and 2,209 precious souls downstream.
 The dam was owned and maintained by the South Fork Fishing Club whose membership was made up of the wealthiest Pittsburgh elites who enjoyed the lake amenities.
 McCullough’s stinging words in the final chapter summed up his entire book: “…the members of the club and most of Johnstown went along on the assumption that the people who were responsible for their safety were behaving responsibly.”
 This, he wrote, was a great mistake.
 Until September 11, 2001, the Johnstown flood was the single greatest disaster in our nation’s history.
 It could have been avoided had responsible people listened to warnings from the field.